 Also Read: Can You Castle Out Of Check?

 In short, a player is allowed to castle when the king and rook haven’t moved yet, the king is not in check, castling doesn’t put the king in check, and the space between the king and the rook is empty.
-However, if any of these conditions aren’t fulfilled then the player can’t castle.
+However, if any of these conditions aren’t fulfilled, the player can’t castle.